 – Moisturise hands, bringing a bit of the moisturiser up into the wrist area.

-– When tanning your forearms, stop short of your wrists and then grab a densely packed buffing brush and buff the excess forearms tan down onto your wrists.
-Go sparingly onto hands and build up in super light layers if needed
+– When tanning your forearms, stop short of your wrists and then grab a densely packed buffing brush and buff the excess forearm tan down onto your wrists.

 – When doing fingers, go really easy and hold them in a claw shape so the tan covers the creases.